USDB (USDB) Price Hits $1.00

-USDB (USDB) traded down 0% against the dollar during the 1 day period ending at 22:00 PM Eastern on October 6th.
-Over the last seven days, USDB has traded down 0.6% against the dollar.
-USDB has a market cap of $236.40 million and $3.28 million worth of USDB was traded on exchanges in the last 24 hours.
-One USDB token can now be bought for about $1.00 or 0.00001565 BTC on major cryptocurrency exchanges.
+USDB (USDB) traded 0.3% lower against the dollar during the one day period ending at 0:00 AM ET on October 7th.
+One USDB token can currently be bought for $1.00 or 0.00001586 BTC on major exchanges.
+Over the last week, USDB has traded 0% lower against the dollar.
+USDB has a market capitalization of $236.04 million and $6.68 million worth of USDB was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.